How Your Organization Uses or Reacts to Data.

-Every attendee should submit a short answer to one of these questions, or a proposal for a short presentation about how you or your organization has approached new technology and the use thereof, and how it has changed/is changing the work that you do.
+Every attendee should submit a short answer to one of these questions, or a proposal for a short presentation about how you or your organization has approached data and its use, and how it has changed/is changing the work that you do.

 You're an expert—get recognized.
 SUBMIT A PROPOSAL »

 Inspiration & more.

-While the theme for our Fall Conference is Flexibility in the Health Workforce, and we hope you'll have stories related to our theme, we also have standing prompts for topics of relevance to health care association executives and professionals.
+While the theme for our Fall Conference is Data and its Impact on Health Professions, and we hope you'll have stories related to our theme, we also have standing prompts for topics of relevance to health care association executives and professionals.

 Value & Inspiration